Mike-Revy/DynamicWebExample/README.md

     At command prompt run node expressNode.js and should get message server is listening 3000.
     To test in browser go to localhost:3000
-    Should see Hello from express in browser
+    Should see Hello from express in browser to kill expressNode.js .. go to command window and enter <ctrl-c>